thisrohangupta/changelog/upgrade/git_experience_configuration_code.md

 ### What was the decision to only store Pipeline, Input Sets, and Templates are managed in Git?

 Pipeline as code is an industry standard.
-Best practices for CI and CD is to manage the pipeline state in Git.
+Best practices for Continuous Integration and Continuous Deployment is to manage the pipeline state in Git.

 The benefits are: